tayloj/tayloj.github.io/index.md

 ## Experience

-### Semantic Technologies Software Engineer, 5 Sep 2023--present
+### Principal Software Engineer, Cyber Operations R&D, Sep 2023--present

 CACI International, Inc.
 Rome, NY

+Lead a team supporting the design and development of cyber quantification technologies, participate in business development, and internal research and development.
+Interact with customers and stakeholders to direct and prioritize technical activities.

 Architect, design, and develop knowledge-driven applications using semantic technologies (including RDF, OWL, SPARQL) in support of